Vulnerability Page

 • False positive: An error in reporting in which a test result incorrectly indicates the presence of a vulnerability in a system when the vulnerability is not present.

-• Mitigating control: A management, operational, or technical control (that is, safeguard or countermeasure) employed by an organization that provides equivalent or comparable protection for an information system.
+• Mitigating control: The vulnerability’s risk is mitigated by a management, operational, or technical control (that is, safeguard or countermeasure) employed by an organization that provides equivalent or comparable protection for an information system.

 • Used in tests: The finding is not a vulnerability because it is part of a test or is test data.